 Essure is a permanent contraceptive coil embedded in more than 750,000 women worldwide.
-Initially regarded as a breakthrough in birth control, Essure has debilitated users with its painful complications.
-Essure side effects are often physical and emotional.
+Initially regarded as a breakthrough in birth control, Essure has debilitated women with a series of painful complications.

 Studies + Science

 |Essure complications can cause chronic pain, excessive bleeding, unintended pregnancies other serious safety concerns.||Researchers found a more than ten-fold higher occurrence of re-operation during the first year after Essure implantation.||Protests against Essure are growing, with powerful advocates like Erin Brockovich and Congressman Mike Fitzpatrick joining the fight.||Support programs for Essure survivors have become abundant.|

 What is Essure?

 Available as an alternative to traditional birth control, Essure is a permanent contraceptive system comprised of two metal coils.
 The flexible coils, which are implanted in a woman’s fallopian tubes, are made from a combination of stainless steel, nickel titanium, and polyethylene fiber materials.

 Manufactured by Bayer HealthCare, Essure exists in 23 countries including the United States, Canada, Europe, Australia, Latin America, and the Asia Pacific.
 The pharmaceutical company has distributed an estimated 1 million systems worldwide.

 Essure is touted as a safe and effective option for permanent sterilization because it doesn’t require surgery or anesthesia.
 But after 14 years on the market, the dangers of the device have been increasingly exposed.

 Essure has been linked to more than 10,000 complaints.
 Now, women surviving Essure are uniting, calling on advocates, and creating a chain of campaigns spreading across the country.